matdmb/organize-media/README.md

-# Organize Pictures: A Tool to Manage and Optimize Your Photo Library
+# Organize Media: A Tool to Manage and Optimize Your Photo Library

 A utility to organize pictures by their taken date.
 RAW files are moved to designated folders, while JPG files can be optionally compressed before being relocated.